 Without any adjustment, such an increase could impact both the funding period and the average rates and could lead to a funding date beyond 2022.
 The long term assumption used today effectively smoothes the impact of fluctuations in the market value of liabilities.
-Upon adopting the proposed standard, smoothing will no longer be appropriate or permissable for financial statement reporting.
+Upon adopting the proposed standard, smoothing will no longer be appropriate or permissible for financial statement reporting.
 However the WCB believes that smoothing of the discount rate in the funding plan will continue to be appropriate.
 If accounting standards require that the WCB record liabilities at market value for financial statement purposes, it is likely that the 5.25% long term assumption would be maintained in the funding strategy for planning and rate setting purposes.
 We expect that the process will be similar to that used to smooth in fluctuations in investment income.

 7. The attached projections are estimates based on the assumptions noted.
 Actual results will vary from the information presented and the variation may be material.
-References to an anticipated elimination of the unfunded liability should be read as the midpoint of a range.
+References to an anticipated elimination of the unfunded liability should be read as the earliest point within a range spanning 2020 to 2024.